moha23/library_cataloging/readme.md

-This was a submission for a Hackathon organised as part of CS-671 Deep Learning and its Applications offered at IIT Mandi, along with my group members Preethi Srinivasan and Rajneesh Upadhyay.

 ## Problem Statement: Automated Library Cataloging.

 Catalog information about all books in the library from the images of the books.